 In most cases, the easiest way to use multiple Analysis Engines from within an application is to combine them into an aggregate AE.
-For instructions, see Section 1.3, "Building Aggregate Analysis Engines".
-Be sure that you understand this method before deciding to use the more advanced feature described in this section.
+For instructions, see Section 1.3, "Building Aggregate

-&lt;sup>1 Both the UIMA Collection Processing Manager framework and the remote deployment services framework have implementations which use CAS pools in this manner, and thereby relieve the annotator developer of the necessity to make their annotators thread-safe.
+1 Both the UIMA Collection Processing Manager framework and the remote deployment services framework have implementations which use CAS pools in this manner, and thereby relieve the annotator developer of the necessity to make their annotators thread-safe.